casper-network/ceps/text/0097-remove-custom-payment.md

 Removal of Custom Payment also removes the incompatibility blockage of more advanced payment options (contract self-pay, prepay, etc.).

 It also removes the center of gravity holding down the 2.5 CSPR magical value.
-Beyond the chainspec-based minimum proposed here, this opens the door for lowering additional flat costs that were reasoned about relative to 2.5 CSPR.
+Beyond the 0.1 CSPR minimum set here, this opens the door for lowering additional flat costs that were reasoned about relative to 2.5 CSPR.

-It also falls neatly in line with changing the protocol to control minimum balance (for both execution permission, and new purse creation) via a dynamically calculated or voted upon value, rather than a static chainspec setting.
+It also falls neatly in line with a possible future move to control minimum balance (for both execution permission and new purse creation) via a dynamically calculated or voted-upon value, rather than a static chainspec setting.